deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience/pt3.md

 that entered that chamber exited displaying the signs of worry and stress.

 Events moved quickly after that.
-A civilian fleet set out to make contact with Earth in the hopes of peacefully talking them down from this “religion” nonsense.
+A civilian fleet set out to make contact with Earth in the hopes of peacefully talking them down from this "religion" nonsense.
 It was met at the edge of their solar system by a vigilante fleet that had apparently been preparing to divert a comet in-system to hit Earth.
 The navy arrived to break up the resulting fight, but only after horrible casualties to